 When a pupil moves to another school, the DSL must inform the receiving school without delay that child protection records.
 Within 5 days the original records must be passed on either by hand or sent by Royal Mail Special Delivery Guaranteed or Royal Mail Signed For post and a receipt obtained at the post office at which the letter with the records is handed in.
 Duplicate records must be retained.
 Duplicate records should be kept securely until the pupil reaches the age of 25 years.
-The school holds contact details for both parents (unless a parent is deceased or a parent has no

-The school holds contact details for both parents (unless a parent is deceased or a parent has no contact with the child) and two emergency contact numbers.
+The school holds contact details for both parents (unless a parent is deceased, or a parent has no contact with the child) and two emergency contact numbers.